ericcong/vimxy/README.md

 in your vimrc, then run `:PluginInstall`

 # Basic Usage
-- Run `:Vimxy` to convert XML file in the buffer into YAML
+Run `:Vimxy` to toggle XML and YAML mode

-- Run `:UnVimxy` to convert the YAML file back to XML
+If `filetype` is `XML` then change to corresponding YAML, if it's `YAML` then change to corresponding XML.